Our Top 10 Well-Made Work Shirts For Perfect Heritage Workwear Looks

 For the purposes of this guide, we’re defining the work shirt as a 100% cotton long-sleeve button-up collared shirt.
 They almost always feature a pair of chest pockets (usually matching) fastened with a single button.
 Some feature button-down or snap-down flaps, but you won’t find snaps or flaps on true heritage versions.

 The most common and popular version of the work shirt is the chambray, usually in either light blue or grey.
 Also popular are the wabash, with its distinctive Stifel stripes, and the hickory, with its solid stripes (either of blue over a lighter background or vice versa).

 There are other variations, but these are the shirts that define the category.
 When we need to roll up our sleeves and get the job done, these are the shirts we turn to.
-They might not fade in the same way a raw denim shirt will, but as they soften with age, they take on a beautiful weathered and beaten look that tells a story every bit as riveting as faded denim.
+They might not fade in the same way a raw denim shirt will, but as they soften with regular wear, they take on a beautiful weathered and aged look that tells a story every bit as riveting as faded denim.